sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/sd_card_preparation.md

 # SD Card preparation

-## Using the prebuilt images
+## Using the prebuilt image

-The SD card must be partitioned correctly in order to contain U-Boot and partitions to hold a binary plus additional filesystem.
+The SD card must be partitioned correctly in order to contain U-Boot and partitions to hold a binary / kernel plus additional filesystem.
 For convenience a prebuilt disk image is provided. _Note: the disk images have been created for a 16GB SD card; please use a card that is 16GB or larger._

 1. Get the prebuilt disk image from the [maaxboard-prebuilt](https://github.com/sel4devkit/maaxboard-prebuilt) repository, either by cloning the entire repository, or by using the direct link [here](https://github.com/sel4devkit/maaxboard-prebuilt/raw/master/disk_images/maaxboard-uboot.img.zip).